Garrick-Li/RoutingModel2015/README.md

 1. Use IBM ILOG CPLEX, write the CPLEX Java library path in VM arguments.

 2. Get all the source files.
 The files are too large to upload here.
-Give larger Jav heap size.
+Give larger Java heap size.

 3. Prepare to start running.
 Write "Model Mechanism" in Program arguments.
 Now Model can be "nominal", "CCP", "ECCP", "EV', "Delta_EV", "Delta_obj_EV".
 Mechanism can only be "00".